 - "Collections in Verse" Windrush Project

 We currently hold two events per semester, which are primarily designed for its members but are open to all, including staff and students from elsewhere in the university, from other universities, and from other School-based research groups.
-These consist of an ‘inward-facing’ Away Day, which is mainly concerned with showcasing recent and current postgraduate research by members of the group, and an ‘outward-facing’ workshop involving a visiting speaker.
+These usually include an 'inward-facing' professionalization workshop, designed to provide insight into professional requirements and opportunities for Leeds-based postgraduate students and early-career researchers, and an ‘outward-facing’ workshop involving a visiting speaker.

 We also liaise with cross-disciplinary centres such as the Leeds University Centre for African Studies (LUCAS), the Institute for Colonial and Postcolonial Studies (ICPS), and the Centre for World Literatures, and in conjunction with these and various regional and national bodies (e.g. the Northern Postcolonial Network [NPN] and the Postcolonial Studies Association [PSA]).
 We host workshops and conferences including, most recently, a December 2018 postgraduate/early-career-scholar conference ‘After Empire: The Contested History of Decolonisation, Migration and Race in Modern Britain’.